 The Bank's voting common stock currently trades on the NASDAQ under the symbol "NBN."
 There is no established public trading market for the Bank's non-voting common stock.
-As of the close of business on September 7, 2019, there were approximately 248 registered shareholders of record.
+As of the close of business on September 4, 2020, there were approximately 261 registered shareholders of record of voting common stock and one registered shareholder of record of non-voting common stock.